-Your breastfeeding comfort also depends on where your nipple lands in your baby’s mouth.
+Your breastfeeding comfort can depend on where your nipple lands in your baby’s mouth.
 And this depends on how deeply your baby takes the breast, or latches on.

 To understand this better, use your tongue or finger to feel the roof of your mouth.
 Behind your teeth and the ridges you can feel the roof is hard.
 When your nipple presses against this hard area in your baby’s mouth, it can hurt.

-- Press your baby’s body firmly against you with her nose in line with your nipple, let her head tilt back a bit (avoid pushing on the back of her head).
+her head tilted back a little (avoid pushing on the back of her head).

 That last gentle push helps the nipple reach the right spot.
 Breastfeeding tends to feel better when your baby latches on asymmetrically, so that more of the areola (the dark part around your nipple) under the nipple is in her mouth than on top of the nipple.